-Occupancy monitoring system is a system that uses occupancy monitoring sensors deployed at different parts of an area being monitored to detect people count, people movement, duration and other statistical information.
+The occupancy monitoring system is a system that uses occupancy monitoring sensors deployed at different parts of an area being monitored to detect people count, people movement, duration, and other statistical information.
 The sensors send real-time data to a central management dashboard.

 The need for washroom occupancy monitoring :